 Annual Wildlife Heritage Timeline

-January 1 - March 1: Completed Heritage applications are accepted and reviewed by the Nevada Department of Wildlife.
+January 1 - March 1: Completed Heritage project proposals are accepted and reviewed by the Department.

-April: Entire Heritage packets are mailed out to each Wildlife Heritage Committee Member, as well as the chairman of each County Advisory Board member by April 15.
+April: Packets including the new Heritage project proposals and program financial information are sent to each Wildlife Heritage Committee member, other Board of Wildlife Commission members, and the chairman of each County Advisory Board to Manage Wildlife by April 15.

 May: A Wildlife Heritage Committee meeting is held each year, usually the night before the May Board of Wildlife Commission meeting, to review the new project proposals and to make recommendations for the Commission.
 Project proponents or their representatives are encouraged to come to this May Committee meeting.
 The Committee provides its recommendations to the full Wildlife Commission during the May Commission meeting.

 June: The Wildlife Heritage Committee usually meets again the night before the June Board of Commissioners meeting.
 At this meeting, the Committee addresses extension requests from existing Heritage project managers, considers the reallocation of funds from projects that do not need all of their awarded funds (if any), and makes adjustments to their recommendations for the full Wildlife Commission.
 The Commission then reviews the recommendations of the Committee at their June meeting and either approves or denies the proposed projects.
 They may also award funds to approved projects that are a different amount than what was requested in a project’s proposal.
 All parties that have submitted project proposals will be notified of the Commission’s decisions.
 Successful parties are required to complete a Heritage Program Grant Agreement.